EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

     * Casing and spelling are important
 4. Right click `lilipod` or `podman`, click `Properties`, click `Permissions`, and ensure `Is executable` is checked
 5. Move the `lilipod` or `podman` file to `/home/deck/.local/bin/`
-    * `~/.local` is an invisible folder by default.
+    * `~/.local` is a hidden folder by default.
 In Dolphin (file manager), click the hamburger menu in the top right, click "view hidden files" to see these folders

 #### How to Configure bashrc